brettChapman/multivis/README.md

 			- [node_data] : Peak Table column names to include in the mouse over information (default: 'Name' and 'Label')
 			- [link_type] : The link type used in building the network (default: 'score')
 			- [link_width] : The width of the links (default: 0.5)
-			- [pos_score_color] : Colour value for positive similarity scores.
+			- [pos_score_color] : Colour value for positive scores.
 Can be HTML/CSS name, hex code, and (R,G,B) tuples (default: 'red')
-			- [neg_score_color] : Colour value for negative similarity scores.
+			- [neg_score_color] : Colour value for negative scores.
 Can be HTML/CSS name, hex code, and (R,G,B) tuples (default: 'black')

 		- [build] : Generates the JavaScript embedded HTML code and writes to a HTML file and opens it in a browser.
 		- [buildDashboard] : Generates the JavaScript embedded HTML code in a dashboard format, writes to a HTML file and opens it in a browser.

 - [clustermap](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py): Hierarchical Clustered Heatmap.
 	- [init_parameters](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py#L42-L50)
-		- [similarities] : Pandas dataframe containing similarity scores.
+		- [scores] : Pandas dataframe scores.
-        	- [row_linkage] : Precomputed linkage matrix for the rows from a linkage clustered similarities matrix
+        	- [row_linkage] : Precomputed linkage matrix for the rows from a linkage clustered distance/similarities matrix
-        	- [col_linkage] : Precomputed linkage matrix for the columns from a linkage clustered similarities matrix
+        	- [col_linkage] : Precomputed linkage matrix for the columns from a linkage clustered distance/similarities matrix
 	- [methods](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py#L52-L350)
 		- [set_params] : Set parameters
 			- [xLabels] : A Pandas Series for labelling the X axis of the HCH